goldentroll/learn-javascript/project-javascript-b1-variables/README.md

   </body>
 </html>
 ```
-3. Define variables for each of these items:
+3. For a 4 years college degree, define two variables:
-* Annual college costs: $35000
+* Annual cost: $35000
-* College cost inflation rate:  %5
+* Inflation rate:  %5
-* Expected years of attendance: 4

 All variables are number.

-Calculate the Total College Cost formula and log the result into console like this:
+4. Calculate the Total Cost for a 4 years college degree and log it into console like this:

-"Annual college costs: ($`anualCost`), College cost inflation rate: (`inflationRate`) and Expected years of attendance(`yearsAttendance`), You have to pay (`collegeCost`)."
+"For a 4 years college degree with Annual cost:($`anualCost`) and Inflation rate: (`inflationRate`), You have to pay (`totalCost`)."

-4.Define variables for each of these items:
-* Years until college:  5
-* Annual saving:?
-How much you need to save annually to afford the Total College Cost?
-You have 5 years (Years until college) to save money.
-Log the result into console with this message:
+5. Imagine you have 5 years to save money for college.
+How much do you need to save annually to afford the college cost?
+Log the result into console like this:

-"Annual saving sould be (`AnnualSaving`)."
+"You need to save $(`annualSaving`) annually for $(`yearsUntilCollege`) years."